Antwerp Bars

 NL

 HighlanderThis is a Scottish themed pub with a large selection of whiskies.
 They also have a good range of beers.
 I've been in but have not drank there because at the time I was looking for food and the kitchen had just closed.
-It looked a good place to drink though, very "pub like" with wooden tables and A "bar like" bar.
+It looked a good place to drink though, very "pub like" with wooden tables and a "bar like" bar.
 It is in the same general area as the Waagstuck (below) and close enough to the cathedral to be worked into a crawl.

 Kulminator